snoyberg/posa-chapter/warp.md

 Observing the results of the `tcpdump` command, we realized that this is because originally Warp used the combination of writev() for header and sendfile() for body.
-In this case, an HTTP header and body are sent in separate TCP packets (Fig xxx).
+In this case, an HTTP header and body are sent in separate TCP packets (Fig (TBD:tcpdump.png)).

 ![Packet sequence of old Warp](tcpdump.png)